 Each step may be marked Complete by checking off the box to its left (on page refresh, any completed steps are hidden at the bottom of the widget, although these can still be accessed and reviewed via the 'Show completed next steps' link at the bottom of the widget).

 Additionally, clicking the down arrow to the right of each step will give you the option to:

 - Mark Complete/Incomplete

 Note: Although you can mark all your next steps as complete when they have been accomplished, if you are not the original author of a step (e.g. it was assigned to you by a coach or evaluator), you cannot edit or delete it.

 This data table provides a snapshot of your performance throughout the year, allowing you to track your progress over time.

-Any ratings data that is shared with you will populate the Performance Summary table, providing an insight into how you are doing in each area of the framework.
+Any rating data that is shared with you will populate the Performance Summary table, providing insights into how you are doing in each area of the framework.

 You can view your performance on a component level by clicking on the (+) to expand the domain.
 For further insights, click on the Report button to see a list of all the feedback that’s been given in association with this rating, as well as a breakdown of how you have been rated overall.

 Note: If your organization assigns ratings on multiple frameworks, use the framework pulldown menu on the upper right of the Performance Summary widget to toggle between these.